harlan-zw/nuxt-seo-utils/README.md

 yarn add --dev nuxt-hedge
 ```

-## Add Module
+## Register Module

-Because this module is replacing an internal Nuxt one, the setup is slightly different.
+This module replaces the internal Nuxt `meta` module, so the setup is slightly different.

-We need to hook into the internal modules and replace `meta` with `nuxt-hedge`.

 _nuxt.config.ts_